LOBSTER RECIPES

 Cook and pick your lobsters.
 In a large bowl, mix all the ingredients together and pour into a buttered casserole dish.

-Sprinkle with bread crumbs and dot with butter.
-Bake in a 400 degree oven for 15 to 20 minutes.
 This is a perfect recipe to prepare ahead and pop in the oven just before your guests

 arrive.
 The Lobster recipe is ready to serve...great taste !
 Enjoy !